lajoiekatelyn/coe322-hw/homework06/README.md

 #### docker-compose for Developers
 If you develop and push a new Docker image to Docker Hub, you will need to change the name of the Docker image in docker-compose.yml to the name of the image that you pushed.

+NOTE: for the purpose of using docker-compose, the host declared for the Redis client in the get_redis_client() funciton in gene_api.py is set to `redis-db`.
+In order to develop using Flask, change the host to `127.0.0.1`.
+Then, when it comes time to use docker-compose again, change it back to `redis-db`.

 ## Usage

 | Command | Method | Description |